omkz/vid/README.md

 # /Vid

-Vid is an open source platform for creating video-sharing site that allows its users to share video on the app, as well as through a variety of other social networking platforms, such as Facebook, Twitter, Tumblr, and etc.
+Vid is an open source platform for creating video-sharing site that allows its users to share video on the app, as well as through a variety of other social networking platforms, such as Facebook and Twitter.
-It's like 9gag.com :)

 ![vid!
 Screenshot](https://raw.githubusercontent.com/omkz/coolpics/master/public/screenshot.png)

 ## Tech Stack

-- Ruby 2.5.5
+- Ruby 2.7.1
-- Ruby on Rails 5.2.1
+- Ruby on Rails 6.0.3
 - PostgreSQL 9.6
 - jQuery
 - Twitter Boostrap 3